Chapter 1 Introductory Statistics in R

 • Min and Max – the Minimum and Maximum values of a sample can be found using the min() or max() functions.

-Each of these were covered in your introductory statistics course.
+Each of these measures are covered in a typical introductory statistics course.
 We refer you to that material for more details.

-Earlier we defined statistics as the study of variation in data.
+Earlier we defined statistics as the ‘study of variation’.
 The truth is that everything naturally varies:

-• If you measure the same characteristic on two different individuals, you would potentially get two different answers (subject variability).
+• If you measure the same characteristic on two different individuals, you would likely get two different values (subject variability).

-• If you measure the same characteristic twice on the same individual, you would potentially get two different answers (measurement error).
+• If you measure the same characteristic twice on the same individual, you may get two different values (measurement error).

-• If you measure the same characteristic on the same individual but at different times, you would potentially get two different answers (temporal variability).
+• If you measure the same characteristic on the same individual but at different times, you would potentially get two different values (temporal variability).

-Because everything varies, determining that things vary is simply not very interesting (what a tongue twister!).
-What we need is a way of discriminating between variation that is scientifically interesting and variation that just reflects the natural background fluctuations that are always there.
-This is what the science of statistics is for.
+Because almost everything varies, simply determining that a variable varies is not very interesting.
+The goal is to find a way to discriminate between variation that is scientifically interesting and variation that reflects background fluctuations that occur naturally.
+This is what the science of statistics does!

-Knowing the amount of variation that we would expect to occur just by chance alone when nothing scientifically interesting is going on is key.
-If we then observe bigger differences than we would expect by chance alone, we say the result is statistically significant.
+Having some intuition about the amount of variation that we would expect to occur just by chance alone when nothing scientifically interesting is key.
+If we observe bigger differences than we would expect by chance alone, we may say the result is statistically significant.
 If instead we observe differences no larger than we would expect by chance alone, we say the result is not statistically significant.

-Although covered in your introductory statistics course, due to importance we review measuring the variance of a sample.
+Although often covered in introductory statistics courses, due to importance we review measuring the variance of a sample.

 Variance